Memphis Tigers football: Bowl games

-The Memphis Tigers have received eighteen bowl invitations in their history and hold a record of 9–8 in bowl games with one cancellation.
+The Memphis Tigers have received 19 bowl invitations in their history and hold a record of 9–9 in bowl games with one cancellation.
 This includes the 1956 Burley Bowl, which was not an NCAA sanctioned bowl.
-Memphis went through a 32-year bowl game drought from 1971 to 2003, but has since had a five-year bowl streak (2003–2008) and the current eleven-year streak (since 2014).
+Memphis went through a 32-year bowl game drought from 1971 to 2003, but has since had a five-year bowl streak (2003–2008) and the current twelve-year streak (since 2014).
 The team made its first appearance in a New Years Six bowl when they were selected to play in the 2019 Cotton Bowl Classic as the highest ranked (AP #15) Group of Five conference champion.
 The Tigers’ 2023 Liberty Bowl victory was the school's first over a Power 5 opponent.